helium/HIP/0078-mobile-subdao-onboarding-fees.md

 The effect of this is to treat the IOT subDAO as if

 $\sqrt{\text{IOT DCs burned per epoch in USD}} = 50,$ which is equivalent to

-$\text{IOT DCs burned per epoch in USD} = 50 \times 50 USD = 2,500 USD,$ which is equivalent to
+$\text{IOT DCs burned per epoch in USD} = 50 \times 50 \text{USD} = 2,500 \text{USD,}$ which is equivalent to

-$\text{IOT DCs burned per 30 days in USD} = \$75,000.$
+$\text{IOT DCs burned per 30 days in USD} = 75,000 \text{USD.}$

-This special treatment of IOT shall last until the third halvening of HNT emissions, which is scheduled for 1 August 2027.
+This special treatment of IOT shall last until the fourth halvening of HNT emissions, which is scheduled for 1 August 2027.

 In other words, as soon as the IOT subDAO achieves a monthly DC burn of $75,000, its founder’s bonus will become irrelevant.
-If it cannot do so by 1 August 2027, it will have to succeed or fail on its own merits.
+If it cannot achieve this burn by 1 August 2027, it will have to succeed or fail on its own merits.

 As was proposed in the discussions leading up to HIP-51, this will ensure that the IOT subDAO has the opportunity to receive a majority share of total HNT emissions as long as other subDAOs are not contributing significant DC burn.